waleed-kotib/VC_Proj/trunk/coccinella/README.txt

 The Jabber system:

-    The Coccinella can be configured into two main modes.
-The services supported by these two modes are very different.
-You switch between these two modes using the Preferences/Preferences...  menu, and the "General/Network Setup" panel.
-    	The recommended way of running this application is the Jabber way.

     * Jabber Server: The Jabber Instant Messaging system is an XML based system that works similar to ICQ, AIM etc.  It delivers messages seamlessly between many instant messaging system and Jabber clients.